-Subsequent to the Company's receipt of the approval for the LI for the Volta Grande Gold Project, the Company has been subject to a number of legal proceedings.
-These commenced when the TRF1 Court granted an interim suspension order to suspend the LI in 2017, primarily because the ECI had not been presented with primary data.
+Subsequent to the Company's receipt of the approval of the LI for the Volta Grande Gold Project, the Company has been subject to a number of legal proceedings.
+These commenced when the TRF1 Court granted an interim suspension order of the LI in 2017, mainly because the ECI had not been presented with primary data.